abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

            [3, 8],
            [4, 9]])

-!!!
-Info ""
 The `T` attribute has no effect on rank 0 (empty) or rank 1 arrays:

 ```py
 m2 = np.arange(5)